 The Finance App That Is Built for Two — Start Saving and Investing Today >>

 I didn't do the typical paging through magazines, filling up binders, or scouring Pinterest for inspiration for rustic centerpieces.
 Instead, when I was struck with the realization that I would now have to plan this extravagant affair for 300 of my closest friends and family, I was stressed and overwhelmed.

 My aversion to wedding planning was strong, even if it was frugal wedding planning.
 The aversion was so strong, in fact, that I almost didn’t plan it at all.
 I wondered, Was there a way to enjoy the big day and have no wedding debt at all?

 Six months into our engagement, we still had no plans for how or when we’d tie the knot.
 Friends and family became frustrated.
 It had taken us years to get engaged, so why were we being so slow when it came to setting a date?
 (I’m talking to you, mother-in-law.)

-The average American wedding costs $27,101 dollars according to Wedding Wire.
-My husband and I were already saddled with student debt, car loans, and a mortgage payment, and we just couldn’t stomach the idea of blowing that kind of cash on one day.
+The average American wedding costs $38,700 for the engagement ring ($5,000), ceremony and reception ($29,200), and honeymoon ($4,500) combined, according to Wedding Wire.
+But my husband and I were already saddled with student debt, car loans, and a mortgage payment.
+We just couldn’t stomach the idea of blowing that kind of cash on one day.

 A little over $1,400 of our monthly income is dedicated to just our vehicle and education debts — let’s not even talk about the mortgage payment.
 So I think our desire to keep the purse strings tightened was justified.
 I’ve been to some pretty amazing weddings — but absolutely none that warrant that hefty price tag.
 Send me home with a puppy as a wedding favor, and maybe I’ll change my tune.